bikeshaving/crank/website/guides/03-components.md

 console.log(document.body.innerHTML); // "<div>Message for Nemo: <span>Howdy</span></div>"
 ```

-As seen in the examples above, you can use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) on the props parameter for convenience.
-This means you can assign default values to each prop using JavaScript’s default value syntax:
+You may have noticed in the preceding examples that we used [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) on the props parameter for convenience.
+You can further assign default values to each prop using JavaScript’s default value syntax.

 ```js
 function Greeting({name="World"}) {